csruiliu/tensorflow_cifar/README.md

 ## SqueezeNet ##

 The imlementations of SqueezeNet follows the architecture proposed in the [paper](https://arxiv.org/pdf/1602.07360.pdf).
-I slightly change the strides of the first conv layer to 2.
-SqueezeNet can use a small amount of parameters to achieve an acceptable accuracy.
+I slightly change the strides of the first conv layer to 2. ***Many CNN models focused on improving accuracy, SqueezeNet was proposed to achieve an acceptable accuracy but use a small amount of parameters.
+So, it took the size side of a trade-off between accuracy and size.***

 ## VGG ##

-The imlementations of VGG [11, 13, 16, 19] follow the architecture proposed in the [paper](https://arxiv.org/pdf/1409.1556.pdf). ***VGG is a champion of the ImageNet 2014 (Localization) and a runner-up of the ImageNet 2014 (Classification).
+The imlementations of VGG [11, 13, 16, 19] follow the architecture proposed in the [paper](https://arxiv.org/pdf/1409.1556.pdf). ***VGG is the champion of the ImageNet 2014 (Localization) and a runner-up of the ImageNet 2014 (Classification).
 It is a simple but practical deep learning model, and its results showed that a deeper model could achieve a better performance and illustrated the importance of small conv kernel.***

 ## Xception ##

 The imlementation of Xception basically follows the architecture proposed in the [paper](https://arxiv.org/pdf/1610.02357.pdf).
 However, to fit CIFAR-10, I remove the front conv layer and all max pooling layer, and change the stride of shortcut layers to 1x1. ***Xception is similar to MobileNet and promotes the development of Depthwise Conv + Pointwise Conv.***

+## ZFNet ##

+The imlementation of ZFNet follows the architecture proposed in the [paper](https://arxiv.org/pdf/1311.2901.pdf).
+ZFNet had the same architecture as AlexNet but used smaller conv kernels and strides for the first two conv layers. ***ZFNet is the champion of the ImageNet 2013.
+The key contribution is to visualize the CNN.***